akarazhev/crypto-scout-test/doc/0.0.1/test-production-setup.md

 - **Constants mapped to README**: Verified all property keys and defaults from `Constants.PodmanCompose` are documented.
 - **Resource inventory**: Verified filenames and locations for Bybit Spot fixtures and compose assets.
-- **Examples compile conceptually**: Code snippets reflect actual class names and signatures in `BybitMockData` and `PodmanCompose`.
+- **Examples compile conceptually**: Code snippets reflect actual class names and signatures in `MockData` and `PodmanCompose`.

 ## Change log